ATLAS PROJECTS

 MONTANA ZONING ATLAS

 The Frontier Institute — a nonpartisan, nonprofit organization — initiated work on the Montana Zoning Atlas in 2022 with support from the Mercatus Center at George Mason University.
 It completed its analysis of key areas in Montana in 2023.
+The National Zoning Atlas central team seeks funding to expand coverage to all of Montana and to update the data to reflect successful statewide legislative reforms.

 NEW HAMPSHIRE ZONING ATLAS